“Success has to do with deliberate practice. Practice must be focused, determined, and in an environment where there’s feedback.”—Malcolm Gladwell

 “Mindfulness isn’t difficult, we just need to remember to do it.” —Sharon Salzberg

-This blog is about software development in general and specifically about agile software development with a strong slant for the technical side of things.
-It’s also about being deliberate about the things we do as developers, being mindful about design, quality, and the value we’re delivering to the people whose lives we hope to help improve with our software.
+This blog is mostly about software development in general and specifically about agile software development, with a strong slant toward the technical side of things.
+It also has articles about mindfulness and deliberate practice and things I think many software developers unfortunately don’t do often enough around design, quality, and the impact their work has on others and the world.

-Most of the code examples you’ll find here will be in either Java, Kotlin, or JavaScript since these are what I program in most of the time.
-You will see some occasional articles with examples in other languages like Go and Rust, because I also dabble in those once in a while.
+Most of the code examples you’ll find here will be in Kotlin, Java, or JavaScript since these are what I program in most of the time.
+You may find some occasional posts with examples in other languages I dabble in like Python, Go, and Rust.

-Disclaimer: All opinions expressed in this blog are my own and do not necessarily reflect those of my employer.
+Disclaimer: All opinions expressed in this blog are my own.

 Latest Posts